 This part of Lake of the Woods is home to plenty of weeds, so if you are looking to target northern pike around the weeds, you will find so many places to fish.
 The shallower weeds will hold lots of smaller pike with some good sized pike in the spring and fall.
 The better quality pike can be found around the deeper weed edges in the summer time.
 Just don’t rule out some of the deeper water, because weeds will grow deeper down with the clearer water.

-Our northern pike section is huge with information on the best lures, live baits, where to catch them and how to catch them.
-Visit our northern pike page to learn more.
+Our northern pike fishing section has tons of tips on the best lures, live baits, where to catch them and how to catch them.